 Then we came across our first muffler man: the Launching Pad’s Gemini Giant.

 The Launching Pad went out of business, but luckily it’s muffler man is still there.
-While photographing and sketching the Gemini Giant, we encountered our first character of the trip.
-Two men pulled up in an old person’s car.
-The driver got out and introduced himself to us as Sticks.
-Or maybe Stix.
-I’m not sure.
+While photographing and sketching the Gemini Giant, we encountered our very first “character” of the Route 66 road trip.
+Two men pulled up in a car.
+The driver got out and introduced himself to us as “Sticks.”
+Or maybe Stix, I’m really not sure.
 He told us that he is a bookie, that he used to work construction, but he had an accident, and is now on disability.
 The guys that he used to work with now place bets with him and he “gambles hundreds of dollars.”
+This was all unprompted.
+They snapped a photo and then drove away.

 We then drove by some of the first billboard advertising ever made!
 Meramac Caverns would advertise on the sides of barns and there are several in this first stretch along Route 66!